 1949 - #1732, The Bessie Brown House, 1300 East Fourth Street, Greenville NC.
 Has a garage addition.
 Sold to Jeffrey Tant & Judy Tant.

 1949 - #796, The June L. and Bruce A. Elmore House, 70 Hampden Road, Asheville.
 Two-bedroom unit.
 Sold 1955 to Thomas E. Whitmire a/k/a Edmund T. Whitmire.
 Deeded 1964 to Jean Webster Whitmire and Edmund T. Whitmire.
 Sold in 1972 to Sylvia B. and Edward Charles Thielecke.
-Sold 1974 to Elenora B. and John R. Newton.
-Sold 1982 to Patricia Girard and Andrew Campbell.
+Sold in 1974 to Elenora B. and John R. Newton.
+Sold in 1982 to Patricia Girard and Andrew Campbell.
 Sold in 1985 to Tommie Lynn Carter.
 Sold in 2012 to Equity Trust Company.
 Sold in 2014 to Katie and Mark Fauts.

 1949 - #1219, The Rossie Marshall Williamson House, 208 East Fifth Street, Tabor City NC.
 Transferred in 2006 to the Annabelle G. Williamson Trust.
 Sold by the Estate in 2008 to G.T.
 Burroughs Inc.

 1949 - The J. Wyatt Womack House, 2202 Richardson Drive, Reidsville NC.
 Sold by the Womack Estate in 1990 to James L. Thompson Jr. Sold in 1993 to Malinda T. Murray, later married to Tony Lynn Pendergraph.
 Deeded in 2013 to Malinda T. Pendergraph.

 Around 1950 - 1811 Glendale Avenue, Durham.
-Built by Eileen Johns, pioneer woman real estate broker who sold and built Lustron houses in the Durham area from 1948-1951.
+Built by Eileen Johns, pioneer real estate broker who sold and built Lustron houses in the Durham area from 1948-1951.
 Owned at one time by the Honeycutts.
 This is a three-bedroom unit.
 Sold to Nathan Forrest Daniels, Trustee.
 Sold to Steven Michael Ramarge.
 For sale in 2017.